Deirdre18/dumpdinners-recipe-app/README.md

 MONGO_URI,
 SECRET_KEY

+Sign up to Heroku platform is free and there is extensive documentation for developers.
+If developing a python app using Heroku, it is necessary to for the app to be detected by Heroku when deploying and the command "web: python app.py
+" is used, which is incorporated in a Procfile (P must be capitalized).

 ## **How to run the code in this project**

 Below is a list of some of the technologies I installed to run DumpDinners project.
 I started the project initially using Cloud9 IDE for education.
 However, at the end of June 2019, I could no longer use Cloud9, as the service was stopped and I commenced using AWS Cloud9 Student Start Education.
 I therefore created a new repository in AWS and cloned the previous one.